mandiant/flare-ida/README.md

-# Mandiant Reversing Repository #
+# FLARE Team Reversing Repository #
-This repository contains a collection of IDA Pro scripts and plugins.
+This repository contains a collection of IDA Pro scripts and plugins used by the FireEye Labs Advanced Reverse Engineering (FLARE) team.

 ## plugins ##